Jen1618/Mean_Stack_Project/README.md

 # Mean_Stack_Project

-I ran into some issues with my backend therefore didn't get a chance to get to the frontend of the project.
-Even though the deadline will have passed I will continue to work on it.
+Still have some issues with the backend but currently working on finishing the frontend first.